Company Name: PartyLite

-The compensation plan itself offers members 25% commission for the sales that they make.
-That's pretty great actually!
+The compensation plan itself offers members a 25% commission for the sales that they make.
+That’s pretty great actually!
 If you get upwards of $2,000 in sales within a month, then you also get a 7% bonus.
 Theoretically, you could make money in this way alone but only if you could sell enough products.

 However, the emphasis of the compensation plan isn’t on selling the products.
 Instead, if you want to be successful, you have to get involved in recruitment and team building.